ember-learn/ember-blog/source/2019-08-30-the-ember-times-issue-113.md

 [@garris](https://github.com/garris) published a [blog post](https://www.linkedin.com/pulse/ember-backstop-visual-regression-testing-tutorial-garris-shipon/) on how to add visual regression tests to your Ember application in 10 minutes with the [ember-backstop](https://github.com/garris/ember-backstop) test-helper addon.

-Visual regression testing is done by importing `ember-backstop` into your application test and awaiting it at a point in time where we want to run the visual regression testing.
-It will then serialize the snapshot of your DOM at that moment in time and sending it to the *Backstop-Remote* service.
+You can import `ember-backstop` into your application test and await it at a point in time where you want to run the visual regression testing.
+It will then serialize the snapshot of your DOM at that moment in time and it will send it to the *Backstop-Remote* service.
 The tutorial goes through how to verify, fix, and approve visual regression tests using the Backstop commands.

 Check out the full tutorial by following along with the [demo repository](https://github.com/garris/ember-backstop-tutorial/) or reading through the [BackstopJS website](http://backstopjs.org/) for more information.